Books Set in Eastern Europe & Russia

 Book Summary

-This moving memoir intertwines the history of the author’s Ukrainian family with the history of their homeland.
+This moving memoir intertwines the author’s Ukrainian family’s history with their homeland’s history.
 When the Russo-Ukrainian War began in 2014, Victoria Belim watched the news as the landmarks of her family’s personal geography were plunged into chaos and destruction.

 From her hometown of Kyiv to Crimea, where she was once sent to school to escape the radiation from the nuclear disaster at Chernobyl.
 And from Kharkiv, where her grandmother studied economics and found love to Kharkv Donetsk, where her father once worked.
-And even Mariupol, where she and her mother bought a cherry tree for her grandmother’s garden.
 All of these places that held special memories for her family became battlegrounds.

 She lived in Belgium at the time but felt compelled to return to the country she once called home.
 She wanted to visit her grandmother and cousin, unravel a generations-old family mystery, and better understand her homeland’s tragic history and present.